bnusunny/serverless-web-mcp-server/templates/README.md

 1. Create a new template or modify an existing one
 2. Update the template registry in `src/template/registry.ts`
 3. Add any necessary processing logic in `src/template/processor.ts`

+For more detailed instructions on extending the template system, refer to the [Template System Documentation](../docs/template-system.md).